 How to file a FOIA request with the District

-Deputy Superintendent Shawn Ryan is the Freedom of Information Coordinator at CCS, and his office is responsible for handling FOIA requests.
-Written FOIA requests should be sent to the attention of Deputy Superintendent Shawn Ryan, Clarkston Community Schools, 6389 Clarkston Road, Clarkston, MI, 48346.
-Requests can also be faxed to the office at 248.623.5450 or e-mailed to firstname.lastname@example.org.
+The superintendent's office is responsible for handling all FOIA requests.
+Written FOIA requests should be sent to the attention of District FOIA Coordinator Heidi McClain, Clarkston Community Schools, 6389 Clarkston Road, Clarkston, MI, 48346.
+Requests can also be faxed to the office at 248.623.5450 or e-mailed to email@example.com.

-The District has prepared a FOIA request form, which is available through Mr. Ryan's office and may be used to submit requests.
+The District has prepared a FOIA request form, which is available through the superintendent's office and may be used to submit requests.
 If that form is not used, the following is recommended when making a request:

 - Please specify with as much detail as possible the records you wish to inspect and/or receive copies of.
 For example, if applicable, please include the time period involved and the department where the documents may be located, if you know it.